appseconnect/docs/_posts/Integration/NAV-Magento2 Multiconnection/2019-05-11-configprdt-update.md

 * Updates in Web Product Details CP Page: The user can update the Web TaxClass Id,  WebDescription and WebShortDescription.
 * Updates in Web ProductWebsites Page: The user can change/update the WebSiteId of the product.
 * Updates in Web ProductAttribute Page: No changes required in this section.AttributeOptionId is always blank in Configurable product.
-* Updates in Web ProductCategory Page: The user be able to modify/update the CategoryId of the product in this page.
+* Updates in Web ProductCategory Page: The user will be able to modify/update the CategoryId of the product in this page.
 Also the `AttributeOptionId` is `always blank in Configurable product`.
 * Updates in the Web Product Child Details Page: The user be able to modify/update the ChildItem.
 * The changes in the AEC Application Item list will be modified as per the changes in the Web Product Details CP Page.